Rubiksman78/MonikA.I/README.md

 ## Usage

 To use it, you can launch the script `combined_server.py` that will automatically launch a server with chatbot and emotion recognitions models, it will also launch the game and initialize the client/server connection.

+Don't launch the game independently, it will cause conflicts with the process that will automatically launch the game in the main.

 There are several arguments you can use in command line:
 - `--game_path` : the absolute path to your game directory like `some_path\DDLC-1.1.1-pc`
 - `--chatbot_path` : the relative path to the chatbot model like `chatbot_model`